sh78/sh78.github.io/_posts/2018-06-13-finally-a-vim-global-find-replace-that-doesn-t-hurt.md

 ## Global Find/Replace in Sublime Text and the like

-![The global find/replace drawer in sublime text.](/assets/images/sublime-find-replace.png)
+{% include image.html alt='The global find/replace drawer in sublime text.' src='/assets/images/sublime-find-replace.png' %}

 Use case: you have a massive project with tons partials/includes and so forth.
 You want to jump to a specific markup node to add a new feature/bug.
 So instead